parkchamchi/parkchamchi.github.io/_posts/2023-09-20-glossysnake-a-justification.md

 - SSL
 - Not actual accounts
 - No convenient token usage tracking
-- Not parallelized; too slow to be used in the production
+- Not parallelized; too slow to be used.
-- etc., etc., etc.
+- etc., etc., etc. It's not yet for the production.

 ### The frontend.